Pay & Allowances After Getting Married

 There are resources on post to help with finding off post housing.
 However, if they have been evicted, I would assume signing another lease is going to be difficult, if not impossible.
 It would probably be best for them to live on post.

 The Army also offers some financial readiness and budgeting classes on post.

 I would recommend that they attend those as a family if she intends to stay with him.
 She would need to contact his chain of command about him not providing any support.

 I hope it works out.

 Financially Supporting Siblings

-Hi, my fiance and I have been together for a little over 2 years now and we plan on marrying after I finish high school.
-The only problem is that because of his mother his is in tons of debt.
-He comes from a family of 14 and his mother always tells him it is his responsibility to help her raise the kids that came out of her you know where.
+Hi, my fiance and I have been together for a little over 2 years now, and we plan on marrying after I finish high school.
+The only problem is that he is in tons of debt because of his mother.
+He comes from a family of 14, and his mother always tells him it is his responsibility to help her raise the kids.

 First, I think it is ridiculous that she has that many children but apparently is doing nothing to support them.
-It is sad that she is relying on your fiance for financial support.
+Sadly, she is relying on your fiance for financial support.
 However, it is honorable on his part that he isn’t going to let his siblings suffer because of her lack of being a responsible parent.

 Before you marry him, I suggest you have a very long heart-to-heart about the situation.
 It sounds like something that could cause serious issues in your future marriage.

 This kind of problem needs to be resolved before you walk down the aisle.